Clouder0/Clouder0/README.md

 # Hi there 👋 I'm Clouder

-I am a student at HIT(sz) who enjoys tech & life.
+I am an undergraduate at HIT(sz) who enjoys tech & life.
 I major in Computer Science.
-I had been a competitive programmer for 2 years.
+I had been a competitive programmer for 2 years in high school.
+Now I'm preparing for XCPC.
 I’m keen on developing and being a change maker.

 **You can visit my [portfolio](https://about.codein.icu) to know more about me.**